 The Wicked and Their “Gods”

 “Pharaoh has a dream,

 in which he is standing by [al] the Nile.”

 “A dream comes with a multitude of subjects…”

 One of the subjects of Pharaoh’s dream, apart from the cows and the ears of grain, was his standing with respect to the Nile.
 The Nile was regarded in Egypt as divine.
 Pharaoh also represented himself as divine.
 So, naturally, he wondered: Who stands over whom: I over my gods, or my gods over me?
-He was told: You over your gods, and that is what is written: “At the end of two years Pharaoh has a dream, in which he is standing over the Nile” (Genesis 41:1)!
+He was told: You over your gods, and that is what is implied: “At the end of two years Pharaoh has a dream, in which he is standing over [al] the Nile!”